taketo1024/swm-knots/README.md

 # Swifty Algebra

-A playground for [Algebra](https://en.wikipedia.org/wiki/Abstract_algebra) in Mathematics.
+A Swift playground for [Abstract Algebra](https://en.wikipedia.org/wiki/Abstract_algebra).
-This project is intended to understand Abstract Algebra by implementing abstract concepts and playing with concrete objects.
+This project is intended to understand Algebra by implementing abstract concepts and playing with concrete objects such as Numbers, Matrices, Polynomials, etc.

 ## How to Build / Run